DLCV-Fall-2024/DLCV-Fall-2024-Final-2-dontlookcanvis/README.md

 bash train.sh <path/to/config>
 ```
 ## Inference
-You can choose whether to pass $1 as the path to the output image folder.
-If it is not provided, the ./test_output directory, located at the same level as the bash script, will automatically be used to store the output images.
+You can choose whether to pass `$1` as the path to the output image folder.
+If it is not provided, the `./test_output directory`, located at the same level as the bash script, will automatically be used to store the output images.
 ```shell
 $ bash inference.sh <path/to/config>
 ```